jrgifford/isitaudsyet/README.md

 the whole idea is that it tells you, quickly, "Is it UDS yet?!".

+(for those that don't know: [UDS=Ubuntu Developer Summit](http://uds.ubuntu.com/), the twice yearly developer get-together to plan the next release of Ubuntu)

 And it does this very nicely.

 Credits: